-This document highlights the main areas of assurance that are in place for the OPCC as well as highlighting particular issues that have been raised through internal audit reports, external audit reports, the strategic risk register and the external inspections that have been carried out by HMICFRSFRS.
-It is intended to provide assurance that the overall arrangements in place are sound although there are several areas highlighted that do require further management action to improve and these will be monitored closely over the next financial year as well as enhancing our governance arrangements over the same period.
+This document highlights the main areas of assurance that are in place for the OPCC as well as highlighting particular issues that have been raised through internal audit reports, external audit reports, the strategic risk register and the external inspections that have been carried out by HMICFRS.
+It is intended to provide assurance that the overall arrangements in place are sound whilst highlighting some areas that do require further management action.
+These will be monitored closely over the next financial year.